bertt/i3dm.tooling/README.md

 Global tooling for handling i3dm files, like getting information about the i3dm (info), pack (create i3dm from glb and instance metadata) and unpack (extract glb and instance metadata).

-todo: creating i3dm from glb file and csv's for instance metadata.

 ## API

 Verbs: